oserttas-math/normal_body_temp_eda/README.md

 **Is the sample size large?
 Are the observations independent?**

 * The length of the temperature data column was retrieved to determine the sample size, 130, which is large.
-The temperature observations are independent, as they are not influenced by and reveal no information about any other observation.
+The temperature observations are independent, as each value for temperature represents a distinct measure of such.

 **Is the true population mean really 98.6°F?**

 * A one-sample test was used since one set of data was compared to a single value.
 For this situation, it was best to use a t-statistic since the population standard deviation is unknown.
 Though a t-test is best for small samples, it becomes similar to the z-test with large samples, so the results did not differ much using a z-statistic, which was estimated using the standard error of the mean.

-* In every test the p-value is significantly less than 0.01, so the null hypothesis was rejected.
+* In every test the p-value is markedly less than the chosen significance level of 0.01, so the null hypothesis that the true population mean is equal to the conventional mean (98.6°F) was rejected.

-**Draw a small sample of size 10 from the data and repeat both tests.**
+**Draw a sample of size 10 from the data and repeat both tests.**

-* Since the population standard deviation is unkown and the sample size is small, the t-test was again chosen as the most appropriate.
+* Since the population standard deviation is unkown and the sample size is small, the t-test was chosen again as the most appropriate.
 However, the z-test returned the most significant results, as it is the most sensitive of the two.

 **At what value is one's temperature considered 'abnormal'?**